revelatio/rvl-pipe-express/README.md

 A very small set of boilerplate functions to create an express server using [rvl-pipe](https://github.com/revelatio/rvl-pipe) async-style functions.

 Abstracts some quirks of building a express server by only providing a set of path mappings to rvl-pipe async-style functions.
-You can also add an initializer (mostly to connect to resources like DB or MQ) and middlewares to support most use cases of them on individual paths.
+You can add an initializer (mostly to connect to resources like DB or MQ) and middlewares to support most use cases of them on individual paths.

-Also includes a couple of very simple validation functions for request and response.
+Also includes a couple of very simple validation functions for verifying requests and responses.

 ## API

 API is comprised of only 4 functions.
-2 for creating and starting a server and 2 helper function for validating input and output.
+2 for creating and starting a server and 2 helper function for validating request and response.

 - `createServer(routes: [Endpoint | Route]): AsyncPipeFunction`: Creates an async-pipe function that adds a pair of context properties: `app` and `express` (for extensibility). `app` will be initialized with all the routes described in the functions parameters
 ```javascript